 Nobody wants to fail an emission test.
 Depending on where you live and the laws in effect in your state, not only could you face hefty fines and unpleasant mechanical inspection, but also potentially lose the right to drive your car on public roads.

-To make sure that never happens, the 3160RS comes with an emissions test of its own.
+The 3160RS comes with an emissions test of its own, making sure that never happens.
 The device has three LED lights below the display screen that indicates whether the vehicle would pass the test or not.
 If the red light glows, it means that the vehicle would not pass the test in its current state and need some work done.
 The yellow light indicates the possibility that it could or could not pass depending on more stringent laws, while the green LED lets you know that you are good to go.

 Live data display and record functionality